Taoiseach ‘hopeful’ of EU-US deal as tariff deadline pushed back

 After the tariff deadline was pushed back, Tanaiste Simon Harris said this would give further time for the EU and US to reach an agreement in principle on a “mutually beneficial agreement that works for both sides”.

-In a statement, he said: “However, it remains the position of the EU and the Irish Government that we would like to conclude discussions on a trade agreement before August 1.”
+“I hope now that this space that has been provided, this stepping back from the brink of an extraordinarily high tariff rate will provide that opportunity for a really intense engagement… it is of course the position of the EU and Ireland that we’d like to see this deal done in advance, I don’t think we need to get up to the midnight on the night before moment again.”

+He added that he expected to speak with EU trade commissioner Maros Sefcovic later on Monday night as well as remaining in close contact.

-Mr Harris added: “I remain cautiously optimistic about reaching agreement in principle on a Framework Agreement.
+Earlier in a statement, Mr Harris said: “I remain cautiously optimistic about reaching agreement in principle on a Framework Agreement.

 “I want to be clear that while it is likely there will be some form of tariffs going forward, their imposition even at a lower rate is bad for consumers, jobs, economic growth and investment.”